ClickHouse/ClickHouse/docs/en/operations/system_tables.md

 ## system.merges

-Contains information about merges currently in process for tables in the MergeTree family.
+Contains information about merges and part mutations currently in process for tables in the MergeTree family.

 Columns: